joange/2022_23_Repas/S06/Tasca.md

 # 6. Check it

 Recover from database battle created in last exercise, and show it on screen.
+You must show All related information: Battle plus Ships